martdegraaf/martdegraaf.github.io/src/blog/content/posts/clean-up-appplication-insights/index.md

 ## Identify the biggest cost tables

 The first step is to identify the biggest cost tables.
 You can do this by running the following query in your 'Log Analytics Workspace' resource.
-The payment model is per Gb, so we want to identify the biggest tables.
+The payment model is per Gb, so we want to identify the largest tables.

 ![Log Analytics Workspace - Logs - Kusto Query Language](log-analytics-logs.png#center "Log Analytics Workspace - Logs - Kusto Query Language")